syseleven/terraform-provider-metakube/docs/resources/cluster.md

 * `subnet_cidr` - (Optional) Change this to configure a different internal IP range for Nodes.
 Default: `192.168.1.0/24`.
 When using password based auth
 * `server_group_id` - (Optional) Server group id to use for all machines within a cluster.
 You can use openstack server groups to group or seperate servers using soft/hard affinity/anti-affinity rules.
 When not set explicitly, the default soft anti-affinity server group will be created and used.
 * `project_id` - (Optional) The id of project to use for billing.
+You can set it using environment variable `OS_PROJECT_ID`.
+Must be omit if application credentials are used.
+* `project_name` - (Optional) The name of project to use for billing.
 You can set it using environment variable `OS_PROJECT_NAME`.
 Must be omit if application credentials are used.
 * `username` - (Optional) The account's username.
 You can set it using environment variable `OS_USERNAME`.
 Must be omit if application credentials are used.
 * `password` - (Optional) The account's password.
 You can set it using environment variable `OS_PASSWORD`.
 Must be omit if application credentials are used.
 When using application credentials